zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 .. method:: KYCRegistrar.getInvestors(address _from, address _to)

-    The two investor version of ``getInvestor``.
+    The two investor version of ``KYCRegistrar.getInvestor``.
 Also used to maximize gas efficiency.

 .. method:: KYCRegistrar.getRating(bytes32 _id)